SASES & SEAS campaigns are exploring appeals to the Supreme Court to highlight the Suffolk coastal energy scandal.

-The local challenge of these misconceived, damaging projects by Scottish Power and National Grid is far from over!
+Our challenge to the misconceived and damaging Scottish Power and National Grid projects is far from over.

 October 2023